ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR.cycle_count: The virtual time used by the BBR.max_bw filter window.
-Note that BBR.cycle_count only needs to be tracked with a single bit, since the BBR.MaxBwFilter only needs to track samples from two time slots: the previous ProbeBW cycle and the current ProbeBW cycle.
+Note that BBR.cycle_count only needs to be tracked with a single bit, since the BBR.max_bw_filter only needs to track samples from two time slots: the previous ProbeBW cycle and the current ProbeBW cycle.